 As a result of so many employees working from home, as well as plans by many companies to allow for more employees to work remotely even after the pandemic, there has been a push to make adjustments to the tax code to reflect the new business environment.
 Proponents of the change have argued that the "sole and exclusive use of your business" factor is an extremely high barrier to meet and unfairly discriminates against the less wealthy and apartment dwellers who cannot set aside a portion of their residence for the exclusive use of their business.
 A second argument for change has been the shifting of the cost of office supplies, electricity to power computers, and HVAC systems from closed offices to employees working from home.
 This is in addition to additional "wear and tear" people have put on their homes as a result of the shift to work from home.

-While a change to the tax code does not seem imminent, as the dust settles and the world moves past Covid-19, that tax code will from New York City.
+While a change to the tax code does not seem imminent, as the dust settles and the world moves past Covid-19, that tax code will hopefully adjust to meet the new realities of the work environment.